How to Become a Famous Author

 Wait, what?

-If you "hit it lucky" and get yourself noticed too early, you run the risk of flaring out because you don't yet have the skill and expertise to continue to produce an outstanding product.
+If you "hit it lucky" and get yourself noticed too early, you'll risk flaring out because you won't yet have the skill and expertise to continue producing an outstanding product.

-You want to be noticed after you're sufficiently skilled, not early on when you're lucky.
+You want to be noticed only after you're sufficiently skilled.

-If you work hard at your craft long enough you'll notice that your writing gets better over time.
-As you improve, you'll eventually start to think, "Why doesn't anyone care?"
+If you work hard at your craft long enough, you'll see that your writing gets better over time.
+As you improve, you'll eventually think, "Why doesn't anyone notice me?"

-Let that thought go.
-Dismiss it from your mind!
-You're job is just to keep getting better.
-Someday, maybe a year from now, maybe in five years, you'll somehow receive genuine acclaim.
-By then you have the tools, wisdom, wherewithal, and an amassed repertoire to maintain that acclaim.
+Dismiss that thought from your mind!
+Until you're discovered, your job is to keep getting better.
+Someday, maybe five years from now, you'll receive acclaim.
+By then, you'll have the tools, wisdom, and wherewithal to maintain that acclaim.
 That is when your fan base will increase naturally because you have become genuinely good.

-But if you try to rush it, you run the risk of becoming a "one hit wonder."
+If you try to rush it, you risk becoming a "one-hit wonder."

-Then there is the pop musical group that performed one of the most popular pop songs ever recorded.
+Then there is the pop music group Wild Cherry, which performed one of the most famous pop songs ever recorded.
 The group was called Wild Cherry, and the song was called Play That Funky Music (1976).
 Wild Cherry succeeded in performing only one hit song in their career.

-Those hits were not the first musical composition or performance made by Wild Cherry or Ferde Grofé.
+Neither Grand Canyon Suite nor Play that Funky Music were the first pieces created by their composers.
 What if Wild Cherry or Ferde Grofé had given up after their first unrecognized piece?

 “If you want to be good at something, you must first be willing to be bad at it.”